MicrosoftDocs/CommunityToolkit/docs/maui/get-started.md

 ```

 In order to use the `MediaElement` correctly the `UseMauiCommunityToolkitMediaElement` method must be called on the `MauiAppBuilder` class when bootstrapping an application the *MauiProgram.cs* file.
 The following example shows how to perform this.
 You must specify whether to enable the foreground service on Android by setting the `enableForegroundService` parameter to true or false.
+If you require Rich Media Notifications or background playback on Android, set `enableForegroundService` to `true` when calling `UseMauiCommunityToolkitMediaElement`.

-If you require Rich Media Notifications or background playback, and `enableForegroundService` is `false`, an exception will be thrown when the application is run on Android.
+Note: `MediaElement` does not require adding additional `AndroidManifest.xml` permissions for the foreground service.
+Calling the builder method with `enableForegroundService: true` is sufficient to enable notification and background playback features.
+When `enableForegroundService` is `true`, the toolkit will automatically add any required Android manifest entries for the foreground service and notifications.
+If `enableForegroundService` is `false` and you attempt to use background playback features, an exception may be thrown on Android.

 ```csharp
 var builder = MauiApp.CreateBuilder();